GSA/project-open-data-dashboard/documentation/main.md

 <span id="pdl_downloadable"></span>
 #####Number of Public Datasets with File Downloads
-This element captures the count of downloadable publicaly listed datasets (`"accessLevel":"public"`) via the published Public Data List, and corresponds to the number captured during the dashboard's automated crawl.
+This element captures the count of downloadable publically listed datasets (`"accessLevel":"public"`) via the published Public Data List, and corresponds to the number captured during the dashboard's automated crawl.
 This should correspond with `downloadURL` in the PDL JSON file that is the URL providing direct access to the downloadable distribution of a dataset.
 In version 1.0 of the POD Schema, this metric was based on the `accessloadURL`, but since v1.1 it has been based on the `downloadURL`. *(Quantitative)*

 <span id="pdl_link_total"></span>
 #####Total number of access and download links